CaffeineMC/lithium-fabric/README.md

 #### Building with Gradle

-Sodium uses a typical Gradle project structure and can be built by simply running the default `build` task.
+Lithium uses a typical Gradle project structure and can be built by simply running the default `build` task.

 **Tip:** If this is a one-off build, and you would prefer the Gradle daemon does not stick around in memory afterwards (often consuming upwards of 1 GiB), then you can use the [`--no-daemon` argument](https://docs.gradle.org/current/userguide/gradle_daemon.html#sec:disabling_the_daemon)